Incorporating Fixed-Pole Information in the Data-Driven Least Squares Realization Problem: Numerical Examples

 \section{Numerical Examples}

-Several numerical examples are worked out to illustrate the obtained methodology.
-The non-triviality constraint $\vc{e} = ^\tr$ is used in each of them, so that the normalization equation~\eqref{eq:fonc4} and the variable $b_0$ can be eliminated.
+The normalization vector $\vc{e} = ^\tr$ is used in each of the following numerical examples, so that the non-triviality constraint~\eqref{eq:fonc4} and the variable $b_0$ can be eliminated in~\eqref{eq:doublefirsystem} or~\eqref{eq:matrixpolynomial}.

-\begin{example}[\cref{ex:motivational} continued] Consider the same observed output data $\y$ as in \cref{ex:motivational}.
-Suppose, similarly as in \cref{ex:motivational}, that we want to estimate the globally optimal second-order ($n = 2$) model, for which one of the poles ($m = 1$) is fixed by~\eqref{eq:fixedpole}.
+\begin{example}[\cref{ex:motivational} continued] Pick again the observed output data $\y$ from \cref{ex:motivational}.
+Suppose that we want to estimate the globally optimal second-order ($n = 2$) model for which one of the poles ($m = 1$) is fixed by~\eqref{eq:fixedpole} (the fixed $\pole[1]$ is actually the pole of the globally optimal first-order model).
 The resulting multivariate polynomial system~\eqref{eq:doublefirsystem} has $\num{5}$ equations in the variables $b_1$ and $\vc{g}$, corresponding to a cubic polynomial eigenvalue problem~\eqref{eq:matrixpolynomial} with $5 \times 5$ coefficient matrices.
 Out of the $\num{13}$ affine eigenvalues, only one is real-valued: $b_1 = \num{-0.9538}$.
-The globally optimal solution has $\pole[2] = \num{0.9538}$ as second pole and misfit $\norm{\misfit}_2^2 = \num{5.9112}$.
+The globally optimal solution has $\pole[2] = \num{0.9538}$ as its second pole and the misfit $\norm{\misfit}_2^2$ is equal to $\num{5.9112}$.
 The associated model is

 Now, consider the standard least squares problem where both poles can be chosen freely, i.e., we do not fix the pole $\pole[1]$ beforehand.
 The globally optimal solution, $\pole[1] = \num{-0.5351}$ and $\pole[2] = \num{0.9194}$, is found by solving a cubic two-parameter eigenvalue problem (via the S-GOR technique).
 The global minimum of this $n = 2$ fit, $\norm{\misfit}_2^2 = \num{3.8836}$, is smaller than the global minimum of the $n = 1$ fit with one given pole.